doublesecretagency/craft-googlemaps/docs/proximity-search/options.md

 ## `target`

-### Default: `null`

-If the `target` is **null**, a target-based proximity search will not be conducted.
-You will still be able to use the `subfields` and `requireCoords` options effectively.
-However, the `range` and `units` options will be rendered irrelevant and ineffective.
+If the target is **null**...
+ - No target-based proximity search will be conducted.
+The `range` and `units` options will be rendered moot.
+You may still use the `subfields` and `requireCoords` options to narrow the query results, even without a specified target.

-If the `target` is a **set of [coordinates](/models/coordinates/)**, those coordinates will be directly used as the center point for the proximity search.
-No API calls will be necessary, the entire proximity search can be handled internally.
+If the target is a **set of [coordinates](/models/coordinates/)**...
+ - Those coordinates will be directly used as the center point for the proximity search.
+No API calls will be necessary, since the entire proximity search can be handled internally.

-If the `target` is a **string** or a **set of parameters**, the plugin will perform an address lookup to determine the center point for the proximity search.
+If the target is a **string** or a **set of parameters**...
+ - An internal [address lookup](/geocoding/) will be performed to determine the center point of the proximity search.
 Please see the [Geocoding Parameters](/geocoding/parameters/) for more information on what is allowed.

 :::tip Region Biasing
 Worried about the proximity search starting from the right place?
 Check out [Region Biasing...](/guides/region-biasing/)